-Where stories come from: Witchcraft, magic, film, and a conversation with Sarah Smith
+Where stories come from: Witchcraft, magic, and film

 Q: A Citizen of the Country reminds me of a fairy tale.
 There’s all the fortune-telling, the magic, stage magic, curses, haunted castles, transformations.
 Were you influenced in how you told the story by magic or fairy tales?
 Did you talk to any magicians?